 - In a medium bowl, whisk together the balsamic and mustard.
 Slowly pour in the olive oil, whisking constantly until combined.
 Season with salt and pepper.

 - If it’s too strong, try adding a bit of honey or brown sugar to sweeten.

 - Include a bit of good mustard (like Dijon), it adds flavor as well as helps prevent separating (it helps thicken it a bit too).
 Mix it with the vinegar first before adding the oil.

 - Before using, make sure all the salad ingredients are dry.
 Water on lettuce can dilute the vinaigrette and help it separate.

 - Seal extra portions in an airtight container and refrigerate, take out before using to bring the it to room temperature.
 You’ll likely need to shake it up well again.
 Most will keep nicely for one week.

-- Did you know: vinaigrettes make delicious meat marinades.
-Just adjust the oil and vinegar ratio to 50/50.
+- Did you know: vinaigrettes are also delicious meat marinades.
+Just adjust the oil/vinegar ratio to 50/50.

 Small glass mason jars are ideal for mixing/shaking/storing your homemade batches though one of the things I’ve indulged myself with are the Leifheit Salad Dressing Shaker Bottles (when you visit the Amazon page via my link, I will earn a small % on purchases).

 I rarely recommend products in my articles but I’m making an exception for this one.
 It features measurements along the sides of the glass (ml & fluid oz) and the opening is large enough that you can pour all ingredients directly into it & shake to mix.

 Convenient spout for pouring (twist off the spout/cap for thicker or chunky varieties).
 Dishwasher safe.
 Substantial enough glass/weight so they’ll take some knocks (though they’re not too heavy).